SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     quoted-text-exceptions --> ``"`` | ``\`` | U+000A (New Line) | U+000D (Carriage Return)

     interpolated-expression --> Any text that matches both expression and quoted-text

 ..
+TODO: Choose one of the above definitions for "does not contain".

+..
+Quoted text resolves to a sequence of escaped characters by way of the quoted-texts rule which allows repetition; no need to allow repetition in the quoted-text/escaped-character rule too.

+..
 TR: Paren balancing is required by the grammar of *expression* already, so I omitted it in the rule above.